zer0def/nginxinc-kubernetes-ingress/docs/content/troubleshooting/troubleshooting-app-protect-dos.md

 ---
+docs: DOCS-1456
+doctypes:
+- ''
-title: "Troubleshooting with NGINX App Protect DoS"
+title: Troubleshooting with NGINX App Protect DoS
-description: "This document describes how to troubleshoot problems when using NGINX Ingress Controller and the App Protect DoS module."
+toc: true
 weight: 600
-doctypes: [""]
-toc: true
-docs: "DOCS-1456"
-aliases:
- - /content/troubleshooting/troubleshooting-with-app-protect-dos
 ---

+This document describes how to troubleshoot problems when using NGINX Ingress Controller and the App Protect DoS module.

 To troubleshoot other parts of NGINX Ingress Controller, check the [troubleshooting]({{< relref "troubleshooting/troubleshoot-common" >}}) section of the documentation.